 - Machine Learning

-This makes HackerRank very convenient if you're looking for tech jobs outside of software engineering, and it's a trait that most other online judge platforms don't have.
+This makes HackerRank very convenient if you’re looking for tech jobs outside of software engineering (for example, getting a job in software sales), and it’s a trait that most other online judge platforms don’t have.

 #4 Comfortable Interface